adamluzsi/frameless/pkg/jobs/README.md

-# package sysutil
+# package jobs

-`sysutil` package provides utilities to system integration related topics.
+`jobs` package provides utilities to background job management.

 ## Graceful shutdown management

-In your `main` func, you could use the `sysutil.ShutdownManager` to manage jobs that you want to run concurrently in your application.
+In your `main` func, you could use the `jobs.ShutdownManager` to manage jobs that you want to run concurrently in your application.

 A Job, at its core, is nothing more than a synchronous function.